Hatvanpuszta: Major reconstruction (2018–2023)

-The project, covering 6,700 square meters, is estimated to have cost three to four billion forints, excluding landscaping and infrastructure costs.
+The project, covering 6,700 square meters, is estimated to have cost three to four billion forints (10-13 million US$), excluding landscaping and infrastructure costs.

 Political criticism and allegations

 Hatvanpuszta's redevelopment has drawn significant attention due to its association with Viktor Orbán.
 Critics allege the estate serves as a private retreat for the Prime Minister, undermining his public image as a modest, salary-dependent leader.
 Opposition journalists and politicians argue the secrecy surrounding the project—including restricted drone access and untraceable plans—suggests efforts to conceal its true purpose and financing.
 In contrast, government representatives and the Prime Minister himself assert that the construction is economic in nature, focusing on the development of the estate, and that the property belongs to the Prime Minister's father, Orbán Győző.
 As Viktor Orbán remarked, in their family, "children don't interfere in their parents' matters."

 In 2021, changes to Hungarian drone laws and construction regulations made investigative reporting on the project increasingly difficult.
 Despite official claims that the estate is intended for agricultural and educational purposes, leaked photos and blueprints suggest luxurious uses, including a guesthouse, swimming pool and facilities for hosting events.